 Surprise!
-You will have a rest probably in this section, because you will download for free nice hands for your vector monster from our Freebies at Graphic Mama!
-You can save yourself time and jazz your designs up with some of our completely free of charge vector objects and characters.
-Everything is nicely organized in groups and and you can mix parts of our designs and let your imagination run wild!
+You will have a rest probably in this section because you will download for free nice hands for your vector monster from our Freebies at Graphic Mama!
+You can save yourself time and jazz your designs up with some of our completely free-of-charge vector objects and characters.
+Everything is nicely organized in groups and you can mix parts of our designs and let your imagination run wild!

 Right after you have registered, you will have a button with your .zip file.
 You are ready to use the variety of hands after unpacking – open the file called 01_set.ai!

 We will use these pair of hands – find them in the file you just opened: